WSDB 290 A:

 - See Related Library Services to find out how to obtain material from other libraries.

-Though books (or book chapters/essays) can prove to be useful sources for your research paper, it will take more judgment and evaluation on your part to determine if they qualify as appropriate quality sources.
+Though books (or book chapters/essays) can prove to be useful sources for your research paper, it will take more judgment and evaluation on your part to determine if they qualify as appropriate sources for your bibliography and paper.
 See Evaluating Sources for some general guidelines.

 You can use our DISCOVERY SEARCH box to find articles in peer-reviewed journals but DON'T STOP there!
 It is great, but may include too many sources that are not RELEVANT enough for your research.